Contributed by Libby Mislan

 - Pick a student volunteer and ask them to share the name of their main character.
 Write their character’s name on the board.
 Spin them around three times and say, “This is no longer ___(student name), they are now ____(character’s name.)”
 Then have the student sit in a chair in front of the classroom.

 - To begin the activity, encourage students to start with the questions they wrote on their post-it notes during their opening ritual.
 As time goes on, encourage students to ask questions that have more depth to reveal more about the character.
-Give 2.5 minutes for each “grill” session.
+Give 2.5 minutes for each “interview” session.
 Allow several students to take a turn in the “hot seat”.

 - Reflection: Students can reflect on how it felt to answer questions on the spot, how it felt to formulate interesting questions, and why this activity might help us as authors.